gposingway/gposingway/README.md

 ### I have ReShade (or other ReShade-based injectors) already installed.
 How should I proceed?

-Uninstall ReShade, if possible; alternatively, you can rename your pre-existing `reshade-shaders` folder to something else, merge the contents of the `reshade-presets` folder and manually move specific textures under the old `reshade-shaders\textures` used by your presets to the new folder of the same name.
-There are **no guarantees** that previously existing presets will continue working, though.
+You can rename your pre-existing `reshade-shaders` and `reshade-shaders` folders to something else prior to deploying GPosingway; this way you can switch between GPosingway and your previous collection.
+There are **no guarantees** that GPosingway will work with different ReShade versions, however.

 ### Are there plans to support newer ReShade versions in the future?